ostdotcom/ost-sdk-php/README.md

 ## Introduction

-OST is a complete technology solution enabling mainstream businesses to easily launch blockchain-based economies at low risk and without requiring blockchain development.
+OST is a complete technology solution enabling mainstream businesses to easily launch blockchain-based economies without requiring blockchain development.

 At the core of OST is the concept of OST-powered Brand Tokens (BTs).
-BTs are white-label cryptocurrency tokens running on highly scalable Ethereum-based side blockchains, backed by staking OST Tokens into smart contracts on Ethereum mainnet.
+BTs are white-label cryptocurrency tokens running on highly scalable Ethereum-based side blockchains, backed by staking OST tokens into smart contracts on Ethereum mainnet.
 BTs can only be transferred to whitelisted user addresses within a business’s community.
 This ensures that they stay within a specific BT community.

-The OST technology stack is designed to give businesses everything they need to integrate, test, and deploy BTs.Within the OST suite of products developers can use OST KIT to create, test and launch Branded Tokens backed by OST.
+The OST technology stack is designed to give businesses everything they need to integrate, test, and deploy BTs.
+Within the OST suite of products, developers can use OST KIT to create, test, and launch Brand Tokens backed by OST.

-OST APIs and Server Side SDKs make it simple and easy for developers to integrate blockchain tokens into their apps.
+OST APIs and server-side SDKs make it simple and easy for developers to integrate blockchain tokens into their apps.

 ## Advantages

-Using the OST SDKs provides a number of advantages
+Using the OST SDKs provides a number of advantages.
-* Simplicity: The SDKs reduce the complexity of integration by handling multiple authentication scenarios automatically.
-This means that the appropriate method call will be to minimize the end-user interactions.
+* Simplicity: The SDKs reduce the complexity of integration by handling multiple authentication scenarios automatically, minimizing interactions required by users of your application.
-* Performance: Caching, key management and nonce management ensure that end-users overall experience is improved.
+* Performance: Caching, key management, and nonce management ensure that users' overall experience is improved.
-* Security: Separating the Server Side API interactions from the client ensures that user's private keys are generated and stored securely on the user's device and not shared across the network.
+* Security: Separating the server-side API interactions from the client ensures that a user's private keys are generated and stored securely on the user's device and not shared across the network.

 ## Requirements

-Integrating OST SDK into your application can begin as soon as you create an account, with OST KIT requiring only three steps:
+Integrating an OST SDK into your application can begin as soon as you create an account with OST KIT, requiring only three steps:
 1. Sign-up on [https://kit.ost.com](https://kit.ost.com).
-2. Create your branded token in OST KIT.
+2. Create your Brand Token in OST KIT.
 3. Obtain an API Key and API Secret from [https://kit.ost.com/mainnet/developer](https://kit.ost.com/mainnet/developer).

 ## Documentation